mauro3/Traits.jl/README.md

 # Logic which dispatches on trait:
 _g(x,y,::Type{Trait1}) = 2x+2y
 _g(x,y,::Type{Trait4}) = 2x-2y  # g doesn't care about Trait2&3 but about 4

-# however Trait4 should also be implemented by {Int, FloatingPoint} just
+# However, say Trait4 should also be implemented by {Int, FloatingPoint} just
-# like Trait2!
+# like Trait2:
 traitfn(::Int, ::FloatingPoint) = Trait4 # this will overwrite the
                                          # Trait2 definition above!
 g(5, 6.) # doesn't work